cri-o/cri-o/README.md

 ### Prerequisites

-Latest verion of `runc` is expected to be installed on the system.
+Latest version of `runc` is expected to be installed on the system.
 It is picked up as the default runtime by crio.

 ### Build Dependencies